-GDT: Welcome back, Shane!
+GDT: Welcome Back, Shane!

-Filed under: Game Threads GDT: Welcome back, Shane!
-How’s the back?
-By Brett Phillips Jul 17, 2023, 7:45pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: GDT: Welcome back, Shane!
-Reddit Pocket Flipboard Email Joe Nicholson-USA TODAY Sports Go Rays!
-More From DRaysBay Rays 2, Rangers 3: McClanahan’s dominance overshadowed by lack of offense Rays 0, Royals 7 GDT: Zach “Zack Elfin” Eflin is 10-4, good buddy Easy W in the heat - Rays 4, Kansas City 2 GDT: Don’t get too comfy!
-Rays: 6, Royals: 1 - Hey Siri, Lets Play Two!
+Filed under: Game Threads GDT: Welcome Back, Shane!
+Go steal us a win By Brett Phillips Jul 22, 2023, 4:00pm EDT / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: GDT: Welcome Back, Shane!
+Reddit Pocket Flipboard Email Tim Heitman-USA TODAY Sports Go Rays!
+More From DRaysBay Rays 3, Orioles 0: Losing is for the Birds GDT: That Sinking Feeling Rays 3, Orioles 4: Same stuff, different day GDT: Pessimism Edition GDT: Looking forward to tomorrow’s game What is your best Ohtani trade for the Rays?
 Loading comments...

 Loading comments...